6 Geospatial Data Processing

 Aggregation and Dissolving

-# Aggregate by administrative region
+# Aggregate population by region (dissolve boundaries by region)

 <- data_proj %>%